Project-Books/project-books.github.io/docs/styleguides/java-styleguide.md

 ### No disabling failing tests

 If a test fails, you are generally expected to fix it.
 We generally prefer for builds to fail rather than commenting out or disabling tests wtih the `@Disable` annotation.

-### Using DisplayName

-All test classes should be annotated with a `@DisplayName`.
-For example, the test class `TagServiceTest` should be annotated with the display name `TagService should`.
-We find this greatly improves readability as the method names can be read like a sentence (e.g. `TagService should` `findAllTags()` or `deleteExistingTag()`).

-A `@DisplayName` annotation should be used at a method level where it adds value.
-For example, you could replace a Javadoc comment with a display name.
-This is also useful if the method name is concise but not comprehensive.
-Adding a display name should be used where it serves as useful documentation.

 ### Avoid randomness